Stegoceras: History of discovery

-The first known remains of Stegoceras were collected by Canadian palaeontologist Lawrence Lambe from the Belly River Group, in the Red Deer River district of Alberta, Canada.
+The first known remains of Stegoceras were collected by palaeontologist Lawrence Lambe from the Belly River Group, in the Red Deer River district of Alberta, Canada.
 These remains consisted of two partial skull domes (specimens CMN 515 and CMN 1423 in the Canadian Museum of Nature) from two animals of different sizes collected in 1898, and a third partial dome (CMN 1594) collected in 1901.
 Based on these specimens, Lambe described and named the new monotypic genus and species Stegoceras validus in 1902.
 The generic name Stegoceras comes from the Greek stegè/στέγη, meaning "roof" and keras/κέρας meaning "horn".
 The specific name validus means "strong" in Latin, possibly in reference to the thick skull-roof.
-Because the species was based on multiple specimens (a syntype series), CMN 515 was designated as the lectotype specimen by John Bell Hatcher in 1907.
+Because the species was based on multiple specimens (a syntype series), CMN 515 was designated as the lectotype specimen by palaeontologist John Bell Hatcher in 1907.